 like everything else here.

-Above center: I love my little tree.
-The decorations are goofy, though, and make me laugh.
+Above left: I love my little tree.
+The decorations are goofy and make me laugh.

 Above right: I even love my brown-hatted elf that sits proudly on my nightstand.